 English-language Researcher/Practitioner Grant Program

-We are happy to announce the second annual TOEFL® English-language Researcher/Practitioner Grant program.
-The purpose of the program is to enable practitioners to become involved in ETS's efforts to promote English language learning and to support education and professional development for English-language teachers worldwide through ETS's assessments and services.
+The purpose of the TOEFL® English-language Researcher/Practitioner Grant program is to enable practitioners to become involved in ETS's efforts to promote English language learning and to support education and professional development for English-language teachers worldwide through ETS's assessments and services.

 The main objectives of this grant program are: